 Meeting the care needs of an elderly or disabled loved one is a physically and emotionally strenuous responsibility, and it’s vital for family caregivers to take routine breaks to rest and relax.
+These are the benefits of respite care.
 Respite care services provide relief from the everyday duties of caregiving, allowing family caregivers to also care for themselves.

 Here are several basic principles of respite care:

 - Respite from everyday, ongoing care tasks means seniors still get the attention they need and deserve.

 - Respite care provides family caregivers with care that is scheduled, short-term, intermittent and substitute.

 - Respite care can be available from part of one day to ongoing, scheduled, routine relief.

 - Offer to share caregiving duties.
 Even if you are only available to help out once in a while, it shows the family caregiver that you care about his/her health.